sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 <img src="assets/horizonalline.png">

 #### Customize Email
-Custom email branding allows you to apply your company's brand to all data export emails sent from your Sigma organization.
+Custom email branding allows you to apply your company's brand to all export emails sent from your Sigma organization.

 By default, all emails include Sigma branding.
 However, applying any subset of custom branding options will automatically remove all Sigma branding.